 They produced interurban coaches through 1980, plus transit buses until 1987.
 In addition, they eventually withdrew because the market became too competitive.
 Then, they sold the company to the Transportation Manufacturing Corporation and Motor Coach Industries of Canada.

-In 1927, the company released their T-Series vehicles.
-In most light-duty GMC trucks at the time, Pontiac engines were used.
-This occurred through 1932.
+In 1927, the company released their T-Series vehicles, and the first GMC truck was born.
+These early GMC models used Pontiac engines, and these early models from GMC history used Pontiac engines until 1932.
 The larger, one- or two-ton vehicles used the more efficient and powerful Buick 6-cylinder valve-in-head engines instead.

 The company built a new assembly plant in Pontiac, Michigan.
 At the time, it became the largest plant dedicated to trucks in the world.

 By 1931, GMC took control of all the Buick 6-cylinder engine production.
 At the time, Buick had only been using straight 8s.

 In the 1930s, GMC produced 21 truck trailer chassis.
 They even started making fifth-wheel couplers.
 During 1936, the company released 15 new models.
 This included panel trucks with Oldsmobile engines and ½-ton pickup trucks.
 This is also when the Suburban Carryall vehicle first hit production.
 At the time, it had a two-door design with three available bench seats.

 In 1946, they released their E series.
 It featured both light and medium-duty trucks.
 They looked a lot like the company’s earlier models.
 At the time, they had 48 varieties that offered up to 55,000 pounds GVWR.
 Then, in 1949, the H Series took over with all redesigned chassis and new cabs.
 Overall, they improved appearance, durability, handling, ride, and driver comfort.
 This pushed their lineup to 75 models.